5N ID Integration

 Description

+Institution-only.
 Resolve credentials using a single method.
-The behavior depends on the options provided: use `q` (email/username) for forward lookup or `partyId` for reverse lookup.
-Forward lookup finds credentials when you have a user's email or username.
-Reverse lookup finds all credentials associated with a specific party ID.
-This is a unified method that automatically determines whether to perform forward or reverse lookup based on the provided options.
+The behavior depends on the options provided: use `q` (email/username/domain) for forward lookup, `partyId` for reverse lookup, or `a` for alias lookup (purchased alias/FQDN).
+This is a unified method that automatically determines the lookup based on provided options.

 Parameters